bintray/gradle-bintray-plugin/README.md

 ```

 # Tasks
-The plugin adds the `bintrayUpload` task to your projects, which allows you to upload to bintray and optionally create the target package.
+The plugin adds the `bintrayUpload` task to your projects, which allows you to upload to bintray and optionally create
+the target package and version.
 Artifacts can be uploaded from the specified configurations or (the newly supported) publications.

 ## Configuration